Crawl settings in Yoast SEO Premium

 Search cleanup settings

 Spammers sometimes target internal site search URLs on your site for their own purposes.
 Those URLs might get crawled by Google, and might be seen by users.
 That can harm your SEO (and your branding)!
 This feature identifies some common spam patterns and stops them in their tracks.
+The common spam patterns our plugin cleans up are:

 Permalink cleanup settings